sopiot/scheduling-framework/README.md

 <img src="imgs/sim_gen.png" width="400" alt="sim_gen" />
 </div>

 Users can perform simulations directly from **Simulation Data file** by using the `-i` option.
 In this case, the simulator loads the simulation environment that has already been generated, rather than creating a new simulation environment.
-Users can still specify which **scheduling algorithm** to use for the simulation by using the `-po` option.
+Users can still specify which **Scheduling Algorithm** to use for the simulation by using the `-po` option.

 ```bash
 cd sim_env_samples